stefperf/ayto/README.md

 However, point 5. could be parallelized in order to assess all possible N-tests.

-After testing each variant with 100 games each, the frequency vector-ranking variant seemed slightly superior under both criteria of average winning speed and leaving a "buffer" of in-game days, contrary to expectations, but this could be an artefact of testing with only 100 games and/or of not optimizing over all possible tests.
+Testing each variant with 1000 games each yielded more or less equivalent results, so it was not possible to assess which variant is better.
+This might be due to the fact that the best-ranking n-test is very often the same under either ranking method, even though it does not necessarily need to be so.

 PERFORMANCE STATS
 -----------------
 Both implemented variants of the solver performed more or less equally:
-- Either solver won 100 out of 100 randomly chosen test games, i.e. 100.00% of them.
+- Either solver variant won more than 99% of the test games and lost less than 1% of them.
+- On average over all test games, either solver won in about 8 in-game days.
 - On my MacBook Air with processor 2.2 GHz Dual-Core Intel Core i7, either solver takes about 1 minute on average to solve a game.
-- On average over all test games, either solver won in about 8 in-game days, with the frequency vector-ranking variant doing slighly better.
 For more details, please see the test outputs.

 ACKNOWLEDGEMENTS